 Virtual meeting and event planning are now essential skills for planners.
 What is there to learn?
 Plenty!

 1. Follow these essential first steps for planning virtual meetings in this changing climate.

 - Start with the RFP sooner than later: This is critical as many companies are so busy that they are not accepting new clients through 2021.

 - Establish your virtual event goals and objectives: What are your attendees’ needs, and how much time will they invest?
-Determine your target audience and program intent and solicit input from your entire staff.
+Determine your target audience and program intent and solicit input from your team, attendees and exhibitors/sponsors.

 - Train staff, speakers, exhibitors and sponsors: This includes managing engagement techniques for attendees, training staff in key positions such as serving as an engaging and knowledgeable host/moderator, producing, monitoring Q&A and chat rooms and overall technical support.
 Exhibitors and sponsors will need to understand the opportunities as well as the limitations of this new space, and the ability to convey the ROI will be a key factor for staff and exhibitors alike.